My Camp Rock: Episodes

-A new episode was shown on 10 April 2009, again at 5:35 pm.
-It showed the contestants training for the Camp Jam, and some others being told what their song is, and it was announced that the Camp Jam would be on 17 April 2009, and that there would be four judges.
-The contestants' friends and family were there, and the best four contestants would go through to the Final Show, on April 25, 2009, where a viewer vote would decide the winner of My Camp Rock.
+A new episode was shown on 10 April, again at 5:35 pm.
+It showed the contestants training for the Camp Jam, and some others being told what their song is, in addition that Camp Jam would be held on 17 April, and that there would be four judges.
+The contestants' friends and family were there, and the best four contestants would go through to the Final Show, on April 25, where a viewer vote would decide the winner of My Camp Rock.